Kishore-Vijayakumar/Fusic/README.md

 # droid
-Projects done in Android Studio
+Projects done in Android Studio with Java language.